Human Resources

 GENERAL PURPOSE

-Performs a variety of entry level professional property assessment duties related to residential property to determine market value for county tax purposes.
+Performs a variety of entry level para-professional property assessment duties related to the appraisal of improved and unimproved rural, residential, commercial, industrial, mobile home, livestock and personal property to determine market value for county tax purposes.
+Performs all appraisal duties in a training capacity.

 SUPERVISION RECEIVED

-Works under close to general guidance and direction of the Chief Appraiser.
+Works under close to general guidance and direction of the Chief Appraiser or assigned certified appraiser.

 SUPERVISION EXERCISED